xtuml/bridgepoint/doc-bridgepoint/notes/9566_constants/9566_constants_dnt.md

 constants are associated with the primitive xtUML type that is assigned to them (i.e. a constant of type `integer` can be assigned to any variable of type `integer`).

+The analysis note [[2.2]](#2.2) for this work was written roughly and used internally for sizing.
+This note provides much more information and should be considered to supersede the analysis note, however the analysis note is still valuable for background.

 Throughout this note, "constant specification" may be referred to as "CSP" and enumeration data type may be referred to as "EDT".